babycoin-project/babycoin/README.md

 * ```make depends-compat target=x86_64-linux-gnu``` for 64-bit linux binaries.

-## Running Babycoind
+## Running babycoind

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/Babycoind
+    ./bin/babycoind

-To list all available options, run `./bin/Babycoind --help`.
+To list all available options, run `./bin/babycoind --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name